mohammadasghari/CSCI-567-Machine-Learning/README.md

 # CSCI-567-Machine-Learning

-This repo includes my solutions to the assigments of CSCI-567 Machine Learning course in University of Southern California taught by Prof. Sha.
+This repo includes my solutions to the assignments of CSCI-567 Machine Learning course in University of Southern California taught by Prof. Sha.

 ## Code structure
 - `./homework1/`: contains code for the implementation of **linear regression**, **k-nearest neighbors**, and **logistic regression**.